I'm so pleased to introduce you to one of Atlantic Records' newest recording

 What a job he has done.
 Duncan Sheik, the album and artist, are very

 charming.
-He recently finished a tour with Jewel, is currently on the tour
+He recently finished a tour with Jewel, is currently on the

 with Jars of Clay, and will soon be on the road with Frente.
-Some plans for
+Some plans

-the future are to tour and promote the album in Europe, a place Duncan knows
+the future are to tour and promote the album in Europe, a place Duncan

 well for he visited frequently when he was younger.
 Should the opportunity

 arise for you to hear or see this artist, seize it.
-Talents like his are few
+Talents like his

 and far between.